AWS Transit Gateway Orchestrator Plan¶

 1. Create AWS TGW¶

-In order to use Transit Gateway service, you must first create a Transit Gateway.
+In order to use AWS Transit Gateway service, you must first create a AWS Transit Gateway.

 Note the three domains are connected, implying if you attach VPC to the Default Domain or Shared Service Domain, the VPCs can communicate with each other and can access on-prem through the Aviatrix Edge Domain.